Chenhao-Mu/Chenhao_SWE432/README.md

   `"scripts": {
     "test": "./node_modules/.bin/jasmine-node spec"
   },`
-4. write test files in directory spec.
+4. write test files in directory spec(please note the file names shouble be like xxxSpec.js).
 We can use request npm package to send http request to server to test (Like Jquery/AJAX does in javascript).
 For example:
 `describe("Hello World Server", function() {`
   `describe("GET /", function() {`
     `it("returns status code 200", function(done) {`